jaredmoody/guard-enforcer/README.md

 ## Setup

+To your Guardfile:

-Add this callback to each Guard you wish to enforce:
+Add `require 'guard/enforcer'` at the top, then add this callback to each Guard you wish to enforce:

 `callback(Enforcer, [:start_end, :run_all_end])`